 Implementing evidence-based practices and programs, indeed any complex clinical innovation, is challenging.
 Facilitation is a strategy with proven success in supporting implementation efforts.
 Facilitation has been widely used in many fields (e.g., management, education, social work, community development, mediation, as well as healthcare).
 Typically, we think about facilitation as a process of working with groups to support participatory ways of doing things.
 Group facilitators are generally experts in the process of helping groups, e.g., make decisions and identify and solve problems.
 Although group facilitation may be used to support implementation efforts, it may not be sufficient to help complex healthcare organizations make the changes needed for improved clinical practice.
-This manual focuses on implementation facilitation, a multi-faceted process of enabling and supporting individuals, groups and organizations in their efforts to adopt and incorporate clinical innovations into routine practices.
+The tools described on this page focus on implementation facilitation (IF), a multi-faceted process of enabling and supporting individuals, groups and organizations in their efforts to adopt and incorporate clinical innovations into routine practices.
 Facilitation can incorporate or include many other implementation strategies, e.g., audit and feedback, education and training, and stakeholder engagement.

-This manual is a work in progress and will be informed by future findings from implementation facilitation studies as well as possibly your own experiences.
-We invite you to provide us with feedback and materials or resources that may be helpful to others who are embarking on this journey (send to firstname.lastname@example.org).
+This version of the manual reflects the latest IF research and theory, as well as the experiences of IF experts.
+It is a practical resource for those who are new to implementation facilitation and those who have been applying it for years.
+It is a work in progress and will be informed by future findings from implementation facilitation studies as well as possibly your own experiences.
+We invite you to provide us with feedback and materials or resources that may be helpful to others who are embarking on this journey (send to Katherine.Dollar@va.gov).
 We encourage you to share this manual or the link to it with others, both in and outside of VHA.

-Ritchie MJ, Dollar KM, Miller CJ, Oliver KA, Smith JL, Lindsay JA, Kirchner JE.
-Using Implementation Facilitation to Improve Care in the Veterans Health Administration (Version 2).
-Veterans Health Administration, Quality Enhancement Research Initiative (QUERI) for Team-Based Behavioral Health, 2017.
-Available at: https://www.queri.research.va.gov/tools/implementation/Facilitation-Manual.pdf
+Ritchie MJ, Dollar KM, Miller CJ, Smith JL, Oliver KA, Kim B, Connolly, SL, Woodward E, Ochoa-Olmos T, Day S, Lindsay JA, Kirchner JE.
+Using Implementation Facilitation to Improve Healthcare (Version 3).
+Veterans Health Administration, Behavioral Health Quality Enhancement Research Initiative (QUERI), 2020.
+Available at: https://www.queri.research.va.gov/tools/Facilitation-Manual.pdf